alexeibex/alexeibex.github.io/property.md

 - What about Howard?
 Is he left without property?

 ### Ownership of Bodyparts - Personhood
+- Comodification of body parts
+  - Should we comodify?
+    - Comodification of everything
 - Universal Consensus today that people are not a permissible subject of property rights
 - Formal Slavery is abolished + Supreme Court has long invalidated schemes that would permit **peonage** systems of of servitude based on unpaid debts.
   - People are autonomous moral agents